georgezbh/optionpricing/README.md

 Next step:

-Develop a volatility smile management tool with Local vol, Henston model and SABR model.
+1. Develop a volatility smile management tool with Local vol, Henston model and SABR model.
+2. Refactor code to replace array manipulation using Numpy to impove performance
+3. CUDA with numba implementation to utilize GPU